Envisioning Scholarly Communication Through 2030: Analyzing trends in open science to chart the course of open access publishing

 1. Increase in OA Mandates and Funding

 Governments and funding agencies are likely to continue mandating OA publication for publicly funded research, driving more researchers and institutions towards sustainable OA models.
-Furthermore, the open science is likely to become more global, with emerging economies playing a larger role in promoting and publishing research open access.
+Furthermore, open science is likely to become more global, with emerging economies playing a larger role in promoting OA.
 However, researchers, publishers, and institutions may need to address challenges related to language barriers, infrastructure limitations, and funding disparities to ensure equitable participation in OA publishing initiatives.

-2. Growth of the Preprint Servers and Shift Towards OA Journals
+2. Growth of Preprint Servers and Shift Towards OA Journals

 3. Promotion of Open Science Practices